 — Trinidad: we not only do the limbo, but we party like there’s no tomorrow–which there is, or at least we hope so, but still....–during Carnival.

-All Around This World courses on Teachable essentially operate on a pay-what-you-can basis.
-Discounts and scholarshiops are available!
+No one will be turned away from All Around This World courses due to lack of funds.
+Discounts and scholarships are available!
 Check out the pricing secton below for details.
 Bottom line: if you want to sing with me, we'll make it happen.

 HOW DOES THIS WORK?
 YOU decide the best balance for your family.
 If you would prefer your experience to mainly be "live," register here for the current series of "Kids Explore the Caribbean'" Livecast classes.You will "come to class" each week to sing and dance with me, then pay me directly by paypal or venmo.
 Tuiition details are on the registration page.
 When you register for the "Kids Explore the Caribbean" series of Livecasts I'll send you a code to access "Kids Explore the Caribbean" course materials on this site that will support your experience throughout the week.